SainagShetty/FlappyBird-QLearn/README.md

 plotAvgQMax.py -> Plot the Avg QMax graph till the last epoch refresh.py -> It refreshes the whole model and start from 0.

+Also Download https://drive.google.com/open?id=1dUE20LMf6o4OoUtXNIiKRd3L8pRsUwz1 and keep it in the folder It contains training model data.

 To Run the program.
 We need Keras or Tensorflow as backend for training Convolution Neural Network Step 1: Download and Install Anaconda (Python 2.7 version)